Support for Black students aspiring to a career in health

 PLANS seeks to increase representation of African Nova Scotians in the health professions through recruitment and retention, community collaborations and partnerships to improve health outcomes within the African Nova Scotian community.

-PLANS offers programming (e.g. summer camp, mentorships), resources (e.g. health program and career information), and attends community and school events to provide health career preparation and support to:
+PLANS offers programming (e.g. advising, mentorship, high school co-op, summer camp), resources (e.g. health program and career information), and attends community and school events to provide health career preparation and support to:

 - youth in junior high and high school including parents/families